 Cass County, Howard Township, M-60 Tanker Spill

-This is the site of a gasoline tanker spill that occurred on April 7, 2016, at the intersection of State Highway M-60 and Pine Lake Street in Howard Township.
-The Howard Township Fire Department used Aqueous film forming foam (AFFF) to prevent fire and explosion hazards to protect human health.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) responded to a gasoline tanker spill that occurred on April 7, 2016, at the intersection of State Highway M-60 (M-60) and Pine Lake Street in Howard Township, Cass County a few miles east of Niles.
+The Howard Township Fire Department used aqueous film forming foam (AFFF) to prevent fire and explosion hazards to protect human health, while the driver was extricated from the wreckage.
+The trucking company, Brenner Oil, and its insurer hired a contractor to excavate the contaminated soil, collect confirmation soil samples, install groundwater monitoring wells, and develop a groundwater monitoring plan.

 Residential Well Testing/Alternate Water Information